 Not so long ago, the words “getting a tooth pulled” were synonymous with fear and pain.
 Nowadays, tooth extraction is a very simple and almost PAINLESS surgery.

-Usually, tooth removal will be recommended when the tooth is already too damaged and cannot be repaired.
 Despite every individual and dental precaution, tooth extractions are inevitable during our lifetime.
 Over the years, dentistry has evolved considerably in terms of techniques, anaesthesia, dentistry devices, used instruments, and the approach of health professionals.
 Although it is a simple surgery, there are procedures that should be taken into account.

 Tooth extraction aftercare: